fredrik-rose/AdventOfCode2021/README.md

 Sometimes it might be a good idea to collect all things of a certain type and perform operation on all of them at once, instead of treating them individually.
 E.g. frequency counting.
 Math is not always the solution.
 See day 6 and 14 as examples.

+#### Point Correspondence

+Linear regression could be used to find the rotation and translation from one set of points to another set of points.

 #### Minimum Distance